icpc-ufrn/competitive_programming/ideas/graphs.md

 ### Degrees directed graphs
 - If every vertex has outdegree >= 1, the graph has a cycle
-- If, for every vertex, indegree = outdegree, the graph is a union of cycles
+- If, for every vertex, indegree = outdegree, the graph is a union of cycles and it has an eulerian circuit